acbrandao/Javascript/Javascript_hotReload/README.md

-# simple  HOT Reload JS
+# Easy and Simple  HOT Reload JS
 ![](hotreload_page.PNG?raw=true)
 This is a simple plain vanilla JS file hot-reload checker, It simulates browser hot-reload through a combination of